joherold/traktor_x1/README.md

 Accessing the virtual device in Mixxx
 ----

-It is necessary to add a udev rule for the virtual X1 such that Mixxx can access the device without root privileges.
-VendorID is 17CC and ProductID is 2305.
-However, rules specific for the virtual device do not seem to work.
-Therefore, the rather permissive rule < https://unix.stackexchange.com/questions/85379/dev-hidraw-read-permissions >

-    # Virtual X1
-    KERNEL=="hidraw*", SUBSYSTEM=="hidraw", TAG+="uaccess"

-is added to the Mixxx access rules < https://github.com/mixxxdj/mixxx/blob/main/res/linux/mixxx-usb-uaccess.rules > and saved in /etc/udev/rules.d/.
-A restart might be necessary afterwards.

-Access of Mixxx to hidrawX is only provided since using the hidraw backend of hidapi < https://github.com/mixxxdj/mixxx/pull/4054 >.
-Thus, a development version of Mixxx < https://github.com/mixxxdj/mixxx/blob/main/CHANGELOG.md > is necessary.
-This approach was last checked on 20221209 with commit 5ddd671 < https://github.com/mixxxdj/mixxx/commit/5ddd6710b1136ac1c7414ae082a9f9b866dbae24 >.

-Compiling from source is well documented < https://github.com/mixxxdj/mixxx/wiki/Compiling-On-Linux >.
-As virtual uhid devices are created with interface = -1, we need to remove this sanity check in line 48 of src/controllers/hid/hidenumerator.cpp < https://github.com/mixxxdj/mixxx/blob/main/src/controllers/hid/hidenumerator.cpp > before compiling.

 Mappings for the controllers need to be placed into ~/.mixxx/controllers.
 Mixxx can then open the device after we assigned the HID mapping in the preferences.
 The HID mapping in this repository showcases a few basic functions but is far from being usable.

+No changes are necessary to the source code for Mixxx 2.5.1 since access of Mixxx to hidrawX has been provided since using the hidraw backend of hidapi < https://github.com/mixxxdj/mixxx/pull/4054 >.